 Lordstown Endurance™ Pickup Truck Achieves Full Homologation; EPA and CARB Certification Received; First Customer Vehicles Leaving Foxconn EV Ohio Plant for Delivery

-/EIN News/ -- LORDSTOWN, Ohio, Nov.
+LORDSTOWN, Ohio, Nov.
 29, 2022 (GLOBE NEWSWIRE) -- Lordstown Motors Corp.
-(Nasdaq: RIDE), (“Lordstown Motors” or the “Company”), an original equipment manufacturer (“OEM”) of electric light duty vehicles focused on the commercial fleet market, today announced:
+RIDE, ("Lordstown Motors" or the "Company"), an original equipment manufacturer ("OEM") of electric light duty vehicles focused on the commercial fleet market, today announced:

 - Lordstown EnduranceTM full-size battery-electric pickup truck has achieved full homologation, a key condition to start sales